billythemusical/recode-fa23/course-outline.md

 📌 **Assignment 3 - Working With External Libraries 📌 - due before class on Tue Oct 17th:**

-The groups for this assignment are as follows:

-Jexi & Sarah
-Joy & Pauline
-Leah & Jalen
-Q & Alyea

 Now to spread your wings and fly out into the world of open source on your own! <ins>Only one person in your group needs to create the repo to turn in the assignment, but all should contribute to the work</ins>:

 1. Create a new repo called **03-external-libraries**.